 Dogs are not allowed in the tasting room at Fess Parker but they have a huge beautifully manicured lawn with picnic tables spread out.
 We played fetch and did tasting outside.
-My sister was planning for her upcoming wedding so this was a much needed getaway for her as well from all the to-dos. 😉 We all had a wonderful time and felt our stress washed way.
+My sister was planning for her upcoming wedding so this was a much-needed getaway for her as well from all the to-dos. 😉 We all had a wonderful time and felt our stress washed away.
 Next time though, we decided to go there a little earlier and picnic.
-We didn’t realize their lawn was this spacious and has lots of shade.
-Oh and if you like white, you must try Viognier here!
+We didn’t realize their lawn was this large and has lots of shade.
+Oh, and if you like white wine, you must try Viognier here!

-Tequepis Trail in Los Padres National Forest is a 8 mile lightly traveled trail located near Goleta, California.
+Tequepis Trail in Los Padres National Forest is an 8 mile lightly traveled trail located near Goleta, California.
 This single trek is shared by hikers and mountain bikers.
-As it does get hot here, this hike is good for spring/fall/winter.
+As it does get hot here, this hike is suitable for spring/fall/winter.
 You will hike up to Camino Cielo Road then back out the way you went up.

 During the first mile or so the trail was partly shaded and had a gradual ascent under the canopy of tall trees early in the morning.

 It’s a great place to go to see a variety of wildflowers in the spring.

 At the 2 mile marker, switchbacks began.
 You know what that means, right?
 We will have some great views soon.
 Indeed, we did.
 We began to have a view of Cachuma Lake and we had the beautiful view from that point on.
 But wait, the views are even better on your way down!

 After 4 miles of the ascent, we reached Camino Cielo Road.